UniMath/agda-unimath/src/category-theory/nonunital-precategories.lagda.md

 is an [equivalence](foundation-core.equivalences.md).

-We can also define a notion of "isomorphism" as those that induce equivalences of hom-sets by pre- and postcomposition.
+We can also define one notion of "isomorphism" as those morphisms that induce equivalences of hom-[sets](foundation-core.sets.md) by pre- and postcomposition.